EMD SD60: SD60MAC

 The SD60MAC is similar to the SD60M but is equipped with alternating current traction motors.
 Although four demonstrator SD60MAC units tested on the Burlington Northern proved the viability of EMD's AC traction system, all subsequent orders were for the SD70MAC locomotive.

 SD60E

 The SD60E is a custom rebuild of standard cab SD60 for Norfolk Southern created at the Juniata Shops with the prototype being delivered in 2010 and the majority of the production taking place between 2013 and 2017.
 The SD60E utilizes a new NS-designed wide nose cab with increased crash protection, new electronics and up-rating the engine to the 4000 hp 710G3B standard.
 Norfolk Southern bought additional SD60s from Helm Leasing specifically for the SD60E program with the aim to eventually rebuild 240 SD60s, however the project was terminated after 135 had been completed and Norfolk Southern's remaining inventory of unrebuilt SD60, SD60M and SD60I locomotives were subsequently sold or scrapped in 2019.
 In May 2021, Norfolk Southern regeared SD60E numbers 7034 and 7035 to go 79mph and assigned the locomotives to the railroad's Office Car Special train.

 Current and original owners

+Preservation

+In October 2019, Norfolk Southern donated SD60I #6721 (ex.
+Conrail #5582) to Penn State University Altoona, marking one of the first Conrail road locomotives to survive into preservation.
+It has moved to the Railroaders Memorial Museum as of 2023.